Stea1thyOut1aw/My_Netflix_Data_Analysis/README.md

-# My_Netflix_Data_Analysis
-Here’s a complete, copy‑paste‑ready README.md tailored to the attached notebook, following widely accepted GitHub README best practices and data‑science documentation guidance.
-Each section is structured to help users understand, run, and extend the project effectively while aligning with GitHub’s formatting recommendations and common templates.[1][2][3][4][5][6][7][8]

 # Netflix Data Analysis using Python

 A concise, reproducible analysis of Netflix’s catalog using a Jupyter notebook.
 The project loads the public netflix_titles.csv dataset, explores content metadata (type, genres, ratings, countries, durations), and sets up a foundation for insights and recommendations for content strategy.[2][6]